 Number of deaf children supported by the service

 This covers children who are on the caseload for the local specialist education service for deaf children.
 By caseload, we mean children who receive some form of support from a Teacher of the Deaf.

 If local authorities support children with temporary hearing loss, they are able to include these children in their caseload figures.
 This means that these figures can sometimes be higher than the figure for number of permanently deaf children living in an area.

 These figures come from CRIDE.
 CRIDE sometimes change the definitions used in their surveys.
 In 2021, CRIDE asked about numbers who received support at least once a year.
 Before 2021, CRIDE asked about numbers who received support more than once a year.
-This means that you should be careful when comparing numbers between 2019, 2020 and 2021 – the change in definition would mean that we would normally expect the 2021 figure to be the same or higher than in previous years.
+This means that you should be careful when comparing numbers between different years – the change in definition would mean that we would normally expect the 2021 figure to be the same or higher than in previous years.

 Most local authority specialist education services will have some kind of framework in place to decide how much support each individual child will receive.
 This will take into account each child’s individual needs (for example, how well their language is developing).
 However, the level of support provided may also depend on the funding available to the service.

 You should also note that services will vary in how support is provided, depending on how they work and on the needs of the deaf child.
 For example, in some cases, a Teacher of the Deaf may provide direct support to deaf children.
 In other cases, they may focus more on advising and training classroom teachers and teaching assistants.